SNazari23/CMSC207-Discrete-Structures-/README.md

  <h1 align="center"> CMSC207</h1>

 * Class: CMSC 207 was my Discrete Structures class .
 This class was class where I learned computer science applications and such as  relations, functions and algorithms, Naive Set Theory, combinatorics, logic, and mathematical induction.
 * Assignment: This file stores the code I made for this class to receive extra credit.
 The assignment was to make 4 programs that demonstrate knowledge taught in class to receive 10 points on the final exam.
+*Language: C++ 🍊
+*IDE: Ecplsise 🌚